elowendeng/SeaquestCVD/README.md

     --use-diff-training --diff-training-mode cvd
 ```

-Running these commands will generate an "evaluation" folder in each model folder under the "results" folder, and the evaluation results will be recorded there.
+Running these commands will generate an `evaluation` folder in each model folder under the `results` folder, and the evaluation results will be recorded there.

 ### Generate visualizations